chu0802/CryptoTrader/README.md

-# CryptoTracker
+# CryptoTrader
-CryptoTracker allows easily development of investment strategies for cryptocurrency.
+CryptoTrader allows easily development of investment strategies for cryptocurrency.
 It mainly simulate trading strategies against historical data to evaluate their performance.

 ## Visualization Demo